 You can make a scented and disinfecting glass cleaning solution using one part distilled white vinegar, four parts water, and ten drops of lavender essential oil.
 Mix the ingredients together in a spray bottle.
 Spray windows, cooktops, and other glass surfaces and wipe with a soft cloth.

-For cupboards, put one teaspoon Castile soap into a water bottle and fill it with warm water.
+For cupboards, put one teaspoon of Castile soap into a water bottle and fill it with warm water.
 Add ten drops of lavender essential oil, screw on the spray top, and shake the bottle to combine the ingredients.

 Spray the solution onto a soft, white cloth.
 Wipe cabinets to cut through grease, grime, and bacteria.
 Follow up with a cloth dampened with water.
 Finally, use a dry cloth to dry your cabinets.